-2.4 Procedures for Setting of End of Semester Examinations
+2.8 Procedures for Setting of End of Semester Examinations

-- 2.4.1 All examinations of the Academy shall be set by internal examiners of the Academy - 2.4.2 The Examinations Officer in consultation with Heads of Departments shall compile a schedule of examination papers to be set.

-- 2.4.3 The Heads of Departments and Examinations Officer shall compile a list of Internal Examiners (PIE) who may be the module or course lecturer against each module/course whose examination is to be set. - 2.4.4 For cases where modules have more than one lecturer, it is the duty of the Head of Department to designate one PIE for the module(s). - 2.4.5 The Examinations Officer after consultation with the Deputy Rector (ARC) shall set a deadline for submitting proposed examination papers by the respective examination setters. - 2.4.6 Every end of semester examination paper must be accompanied with a recommended special/supplementary paper. - 2.4.7 Internal examiners shall set and submit end of semester examination papers together with model solutions; suggested marking schemes; course outlines and/or assessment plans to the Head of Department offering the module.
-It should be noted that the follow-up of the timely setting of these papers, model solutions/marking outlines is primarily a task of both the Head of Department and the Examinations Officer(s).
+- 2.8.1 All examinations of the Academy shall be set by internal examiners of the Academy. - 2.8.2 The Examinations Officer in consultation with Heads of Departments shall compile a schedule of examination papers to be set. - 2.8.3 The Heads of Departments and Examinations Officer shall compile a list of Principal Internal Examiners (PIE) who may be the module or course lecturer against each module/course whose examination is to be set. - 2.8.4 For cases where modules have more than one lecturer, it is the duty of the Head of Department to designate one PIE for the module(s). - 2.8.5 The Examinations Officer after consultation with the Deputy Rector (Academic) shall set a deadline for submitting proposed examination papers by the respective examination setters. - 2.8.6 Every end of semester examination paper must be accompanied with a recommended Supplementary/Special and Special-Supplementary paper. - 2.8.7 Internal examiners shall set and submit end of semester examination papers together with model solutions; suggested marking schemes; course outlines and/or assessment plans to the Head of Department offering the module.
+It should be noted that the follow-up of the timely setting of these papers, model solutions/marking outlines is primarily a task of the Dean of Faculty, Head of Department and the Examinations Officer(s).

-2.5 Moderation of End of Semester Examinations
+2.9 Moderation of End of Semester Examinations

-- 2.5.1 Every end of semester examination of the Academy shall be moderated at a designated time and place by an external examiner. - 2.5.2 Head of Departments shall simultaneously submit both end of semester examination and special/supplementary examination papers with their corresponding attachments mentioned in Regulation 2.4.6 to the respective External Examiners for pre-moderation. - 2.5.3 External examiners shall review critically and recommend modifications to the questions, model answers and the marking scheme. - 2.5.4 Internal examiners shall ensure that comments and recommendations by external examiners are incorporated in the semester examinations. - 2.5.5 Immediately after marking, The Head of Departments shall simultaneously submit the Examination Paper, Marking Scheme,

-Answer Booklets, and score sheets to the respective External Examiners for post-moderation.

-2.5.6 External examiners shall fill the forms provided by NACTE and comment on the question papers, individual questions, and students' performance and recommend improvement for future examinations.
+- 2.9.1 Every end of semester examination of the Academy shall be moderated at a designated time and place by an external examiner. - 2.9.2 The Head of Departments shall simultaneously submit end of semester examination, Supplementary/Special examination and Special-Supplementary examination papers with their corresponding attachments to the respective External Examiners for pre-moderation. - 2.9.3 External Examiners shall review critically and recommend modifications to the questions, model answers and the marking scheme. - 2.9.4 Internal Examiners shall ensure that comments and recommendations by external examiners are incorporated in the semester examinations. - 2.9.5 Immediately after marking, The Head of Departments shall simultaneously submit the Examination Paper, Marking Scheme, Answer Booklets, and score sheets to the respective External Examiners for post-moderation. - 2.9.6 External Examiners shall fill the forms provided by NACTVET and comment on the question papers, individual questions, and students' performance and recommend improvement for future examinations.

-2.6 Examinations Seasons
+2.10 Examinations Seasons